The Latest | Netanyahu vows to carry out Rafah invasion, which US says would be a mistake | Law-Order

 - Israel

-Israeli Prime Minister Benjamin Netanyahu has escalated his pledge to invade the southern Gaza city of Rafah, which is filled with around 1.4 million Palestinians, most of whom are displaced from other parts of the Gaza Strip.
+Israeli Prime Minister Benjamin Netanyahu has escalated his pledge to invade the southern Gaza city of Rafah, saying a date has been set for the ground offensive into the city filled with around 1.4 million Palestinians, most of whom are displaced from other parts of the Gaza Strip.

-“It will happen.
-There is a date,” Netanyahu said in a video statement Monday, without elaborating.

 The United States, Israel's closest ally, has said a ground operation into Rafah would be a mistake and has demanded to see a credible plan to protect civilians.
+Israel's offensive has pushed Gaza into a humanitarian crisis, displacing over 80 per cent of the population and leaving more than 1 million people on the brink of starvation.

-Netanyahu spoke as Israeli negotiators are in Cairo discussing international efforts to broker a cease-fire deal with the Palestinian militant group Hamas.
+International efforts to broker a cease-fire between Israel and the militant group Hamas are taking place in Cairo this week.

-Israeli troops withdrew Sunday from Khan Younis, another city in southern Gaza, ending a key phase of the war.
-Defense officials say they're regrouping ahead of a push into Rafah.
-Palestinians who visited Khan Younis on Monday said the city is now unlivable, offering them little immediate chance to return.
-Many have been sheltering in Rafah.
+Egyptian officials said Tuesday that mediators have presented a new cease-fire proposal to Hamas and Israel that would include a six-week pause in fighting and a swap of 40 Hamas-held hostages for at least 700 Palestinians imprisoned by Israel.
+Israel says more than 130 hostages remain in Gaza, with about a quarter of those believed dead.

 The Palestinian death toll from the war has passed 33,200, with nearly 76,000 wounded, Gaza's Health Ministry said.
 The ministry doesn't differentiate between civilians and combatants in its tally, but says women and children make up two-thirds of the dead.